Ti1en/Java/README.md

     In this project, I create a user interface, where:

-    - User submits the text
+    - The user submits text

-    - By clicking the "Show stats" button, the number of words in text provided appears.
+    - By clicking the "Show stats" button, the number of words in the text provided appears.